ndrakos/blog/_posts/2020-03-30-Halo_Mass_Function_Part_3.md

 ## Conclusions

 The simulation looks okay; my theoretical calculation was off.
 I am going to get my halo finder working on Pleiades, and start running a $$512^3$$ version, to check everything scales okay, and that I am managing file storage okay (I'll also do a lot of time outputs for these, and start looking into some science questions).
 Hopefully that all goes smoothly, and I can request more space on Pleiades.
-Then I can hopefully move to the $$2048^3$$ simulations!
+Then I can move on to the $$2048^3$$ simulations!

-However, at some point I should figure out what is wrong with my calculations of both the HMF and power spectrum *sigh*.
+However, at some point I should figure out what is wrong with my calculations of both the HMF and power spectrum. *Sigh*.